 The concept of “I am” is meant to help those who are participating in an activity designed to develop the mind’s focus, in order to participate in meditation successfully.
 It is essential that anyone who is interested in pursuing yoga understand that the practice will not be as fulfilling, unless the mind is trained.

 The “I am” concept is designed to help the student better focus on the self.
 More importantly, it is vital that the only sense of focus be in the moment, rather than allowing the mind to race from one thought to the next.
 In order for yogic methodology to work well within the human body, as well as the mind, it is imperative that the student learn how to successfully deal with the stresses that normally occur throughout daily life.
-Otherwise, it would be virtually impossible to focus on the Eight Limbs of Patanjali’s teachings (The Yoga Sutras).
+Otherwise, it would be virtually impossible to focus on being present for yoga practice.

-Students who are practicing yoga must be able to focus on the body and control the thoughts of the mind while they are engaged in yogic practices.
+Students who are present for yoga practice must be able to focus on the body and control the thoughts of the mind while they are engaged in yogic practices.
 It is essential to control the breath and steady the mind long enough to allow one to reach a state of self-realization.
 Otherwise the student is merely going through the motions without any real concept of the deeper meaning of practicing yoga.
-In order to maximize the benefits that can come from its practice, students alike must make a conscious effort to remain focused in their thoughts.
+In order to maximize the benefits that can come from being present for yoga practice, students alike must make a conscious effort to remain focused in their thoughts.

 In its purest form, yoga is a meditative exercise involving mind, body, and spirit.
 It combines the most effective elements of its many methods to help students develop physically, emotionally, spiritually. and mentally.
 Many practitioners find that they are able to develop spiritually as a result of learning the “I am” concept and practicing it on a regular basis.
 The ability to center one’s mind and focus only on the here and now is one of the most important things that anyone can do to improve his or her overall health.
 In addition, a great deal of insight can be gained regarding an individual’s ability to excel in life, even in the face of challenges.